Powered by Max Banner Ads

 Unlike a lot of businesses, in which the value of social media is index linked to the performance of the business itself, hotels and hospitality locations have a less predictable relationship with Facebook, Twitter and their multiple incarnations.
-Hotels are ultimately bound to the popularity of the place in which they sit – so you need to rely on the usual external factors to guarantee a good year: weather, the economy.
+Hotels are ultimately bound to the popularity of the place in which they sit.
+You therefore need to rely on the usual external factors to guarantee a good year: weather, the economy, etc.

 In a straight contest between a hotel with social media and a hotel without, the hotel using the social media platform wins every time.
 When hotel guests are not being hotel guests, they are often working in offices or looking at the Internet in their homes.
 In other words: they’re already surfing in a location that a hotel with social media connections is in too.
 So if you have taken the time to get your guests hooked while they were with you, and delivered them home with plenty of chances to join up to your social media page, you’ll pop up on their radar every time they look at their email or go to their own social networking site.